Snow gathers its deployed software information in the following ways:

 HOW DO THESE DIFFERENT FORMATS AFFECT THE OUTCOME?

 Unofficial Snow data sources vary enormously.
-For example, Tanium out of the box does not provide Software Publisher, which puts the recognition at about 10%.
-Using the Tanium Asset module (which provides .exe information instead of add/remove programs) and the recognition jumps to around 75%.
-Likewise, Splunk can provide good recognised data for a good level of recognition, if it queries the right registry keys.
+For example, Splunk out of the box does not provide Software Publisher, which puts the recognition at about 10%.
+Configuring Splunk to add Software Publisher as well, and the recognition jumps to around 60%.

 Unofficial Snow data sources are delivered as a project via a technical team, and as such are not supported.
 Also, they will require manual scheduling on the Snow server to convert CSV to SnowXML each day.
 Whilst this data can be sufficient, it is the least desirable option.